-The draft Social and Environmental Principles and Criteria have been developed in collaboration between UNDP and UNEP, with input from FAO, under the UN-REDD Programme.
+The Social and Environmental Principles and Criteria have been developed in collaboration between UNDP and UNEP, with additional input from FAO, under the UN-REDD Programme.
 The Principles and Criteria were presented at the UN-REDD Programme Policy Board meeting in March 2011 ('UN-REDD Programme Social & Environmental Principles and Criteria, version 1'; UNREDD/PB6/2011/IV/1), and comments invited.

-The Principles and Criteria were subsequently revised based on input received following the Policy Board meeting and a 'version 2' was re-circulated for further input from the Policy Board, the Independent Advisory Group on Rights, Forests and Climate Change, national practitioners, and a targeted group of expert reviewers6.
+The Principles and Criteria were subsequently revised, based on input received following the Policy Board meeting, and a 'version 2' was re-circulated for further input from the Policy Board, the Independent Advisory Group on Rights, Forests and Climate Change, national practitioners, and a targeted group of expert reviewers6.

-Based on the valuable inputs received, the current document ('version 3') will be presented as a progress update to the Policy Board in October 2011 and used as a basis, along with the draft Risk Identification and Mitigation Tool, for a public consultation process from October 2011 - December 2011 consisting of:
+Based on the valuable inputs received, 'version 3' of the SEPC and the draft BeRT ('version 1'), were subject to a public consultation process from October 2011 - February 2012 consisting of:

-- Information and feedback sessions at upcoming international REDD+ gatherings; - o facilitated consultations with pilot REDD+ countries; and - o circulation for input through an online public review process.
+- Information and feedback sessions at upcoming international REDD+ gatherings; - facilitated consultations with pilot REDD+ countries; - circulation for input through an online public review process; - a two-day multi-stakeholder workshop.